Nikita7219/E-Commerce-Sales-Insights-with-Power-BI/README.md

-# Ecommerce Data Analysis and Visualization using Power BI
+# Ecommerce Sales Insights with Power BI

 ## 📌 Project Overview
 This project focuses on analyzing and visualizing e-commerce sales data from **Amazon, Flipkart, and Myntra** using **Power BI**.
 To handle large-scale data efficiently, **Databricks PySpark** was used for preprocessing before visualization.
 The dashboard provides insights into total revenue, order distribution, sales trends, and customer behavior.